 - Failure to follow the proper withdrawal procedures.

-- Lack of knowledge of applicable dates and timelines (SOU's Academic Calendar is available to all students and can be found here).
+- Lack of knowledge of applicable dates and timelines (SOU's Academic Calendar is available to all students).

 - Changes in work schedule or employment.